Defensive Model Expansion for Robust Bayesian Inference: Modeling Strategies

 \subsection{Orthogonalization}

 When using models with predictions of the form $X_i^\top \beta + r(X_i)$, such as Model NR or Model NC, it is helpful to require the nonparametric component $r(x)$ to be orthogonal to the linear predictors.
 That is, we require that $\sum_i r(X_i) \, X_i = \zeros$.
+Here this is meant primarily as an empirical, finite-sample orthogonalization device based on the observed design matrix rather than as a population-level identifiability assumption.
 This condition serves two purposes.
 First, it can substantially improve the mixing of MCMC algorithms used to fit the model.
-Second, it prevents $r(\cdot)$ from becoming collinear with $X_i^\top \beta$, making it easier to shrink $r(\cdot)$ toward zero when it is unnecessary.
+Second, it prevents $r(\cdot)$ from becoming colinear with $X_i^\top \beta$, making it easier to shrink $r(\cdot)$ toward zero when it is unnecessary.
 Orthogonalization is not required for our theoretical results to hold, but it is often useful in practice.
 For GP models, orthogonalization is implemented by replacing the kernel $\kappa(x,x')$ with the projected kernel

 where $\bK_{ij} = \kappa(X_i, X_j)$, $k_x = (\kappa(x, X_1), \ldots, \kappa(x, X_N))^\top$, and $\bX \in \Reals^{N \times P}$ is the design matrix \citep{plumlee2018orthogonal}.